-Case study one: a refusal to waive the requirement to have a HOFA
+Case study two: a refusal to waive the Authorisation Rules

-5. The Head of Finance and Administration (HOFA) of a small licensed body we regulate leaves the firm.
-The firm asks us for a waiver of the requirement to replace the HOFA on the basis that they do not have a suitable candidate, and the volume of client account transactions is small.
-In this case, even if the factual circumstances led us to believe that a waiver was appropriate, we do not have the power to grant a waiver because the requirement derives from statute (in this case paragraph 13 of Schedule 11 to the Legal Services Act 2007, which states that our rules must state that a licensed body must, always, have a Head of Finance and Administration fulfilling this role).
+The COFA of a small licensed body we regulate leaves the firm.
+The firm asks us for a waiver of the requirement in rule 8.5 of the Authorisation Rules to replace the COFA on the basis that they do not have a suitable candidate, and the volume of client account transactions is small.
+In this case, even if the factual circumstances led us to believe that a waiver was appropriate, we do not have the power to grant a waiver of rule 8.5 because the requirement derives from statute (in this case paragraph 13 of Schedule 11 to the Legal Services Act 2007, which states that our rules must state that a licensed body must, at all times, have a Head of Finance and Administration fulfilling this role).